Data-Directed Search for New Physics based on Symmetries of the SM: Introduction

 In this work, we show that any symmetry of the SM can be exploited in such a data-directed search.
 Symmetries can be used to split the data into two mutually exclusive samples which should only differ by statistical fluctuations.
 By comparing them, we become sensitive to any potential BSM process which breaks this symmetry.
 In some cases, systematic detector effects could also affect the symmetry.
 There are methods to account for these effects in principle and so we do not consider them further in this proof-of-principle study.
 In an experimental realization of the symmetry-based DDP search, such systematic effects must be taken into account.

 The concept of exploiting symmetries of the SM for data-driven BSM searches was previously proposed in \cite{emmePheno} and \cite{chris3}.
 It is also implemented in the ATLAS search for lepton flavor violating (LFV) decays of the Higgs (H) Boson \cite{emmeRun1}, and the search for asymmetry between $e^{+}\mu^{-}$ and $e^{-}\mu^{+}$ events \cite{epmum}.
 In the former, the SM background is estimated from the data using the electron-muon ($e/\mu$) symmetry method, based on the premise that kinematic properties of SM processes are, to a good approximation, symmetric under the exchange of prompt electrons and prompt muons\footnote{This approximate symmetry derives from the \emph{lepton flavor universality} of the electroweak force.
 Phase-space effects and Higgs interactions only violate it at negligible levels within the energy range of LHC collisions, since the mass of the two leptons is negligible.}.
-In this case, the sample of all recorded data events with one electron and one muon in the final state is split into the $e\mu$ and $\mu e$ samples, which differ only by the $p_T$ ordering of the two leptons.
+In this case, the sample of all recorded data events with one electron and one muon in the final state is split into the $e\mu$ and $\mu e$ samples, which differ only by the $p_\text{T}$ ordering of the two leptons.
 The Higgs LFV signal is expected to contribute only to one of these two samples, while the other is used as the background estimate.
-In \cite{emmeRun1}, it was shown that systematic effects which violate the expected SM symmetry, e.g., the different detection efficiencies of electrons and muons, can be accounted for and the symmetry can be restored.
-However, the implementation of the search still follows the blind-analysis paradigm where only a specific signal is searched for, in a small theoretically-motivated subset of the observable-space.
+In \cite{emmeRun1}, it was shown that systematic effects which violate the expected SM symmetry, e.g., the different detection efficiencies of electrons and muons, can be accounted for and the symmetry can be restored\footnote{This effect is suppressed in \cite{epmum} since the lepton (electron or muon) detection efficiencies in ATLAS depend on the lepton's $p_\text{T}$, but not on their charge.}.
+However, the implementation of the search still follows the blind-analysis paradigm where only a specific signal is searched for, in a small theoretically-motivated subset of the observables space.